 The Resistor block models a resistor within the SimRF™ circuit envelope simulation environment.
 For an introduction to RF simulation, see the example, Simulate High Frequency Components.

 R represents the resistance, as a function of temperature.

 i(t) represents the current through the capacitor at time t.

 v(t) represents the voltage across the terminals of the capacitor at time t.

 SimRF current and voltage signals consist of in-phase (Ik) and quadrature (Qk) components at each frequency fk specified in the Configuration block:

-Specify the resistance, R0, as a real number greater than zero.
+Resistance value , specified as a real number in ohms greater than zero.
 Specify the units of the resistance from the corresponding drop-down menu.
-The default value of this parameter is 50 Ohm.

-To simulate thermal noise in a resistor, select this check box.
+Select this parameter, to simulate thermal noise in a resistor.
 Then, in the Configuration block dialog box, also select the Simulate noise check box.
 By default, both Simulate noise check boxes are selected.

 k is the Boltzmann constant